Yarigu Helbedi: Plot

-The wives always dream of owing a home, but their husband's never approve of this citing insufficient funds or high interest rate on loans.
+The wives always dream of owning a home, but their husband's never approve of this, citing insufficient funds or high interest rate on loans.
 Govinda takes advantage of this desperation and contacts the wives while their husband's are at work.
 He promises the ladies that if they keep this a secret and can arrange some money he will get them housing plots allotted.
-The wives fall victim to the scam and end up selling their jewellery, some sink into their life long savings and give giving all the money to Govinda.
+The wives fall victim to the scam and end up selling their jewellery, some sink into their life long savings and give all the money to Govinda.
 Meanwhile, Govinda uses this money to buy himself a plot of land and starts constructing a house.

 One day, Ramaraya who happens to be passing by notices that Govinda is supervising housing construction and inquiries about the same.
 Govinda tells him that he is getting married and wants to have a home before that.
 Ramaraya volunteers to oversee the construction and provide insights to better the home to which Govinda agrees.

 The husband's eventually come to know that their wives have been deceived by Govinda and all the money is gone.
 Sheela attempts suicide but survives.
 Naveen proposes to her and she agrees to marry him.
 On the day of Govinda's house warming ceremony, all the husband and wives go and confront Govinda.
-Govinda tries playing around but he is completely trapped when husbands reveal that they know everything.
-Ramaraya reveals that the reason why he volunteered to oversee Govinda's house construction and was so helpful because, he was completely aware that Govinda by mistake is constructing house on the plot which Ramaraya has secretly purchased without his wife's knowledge.
+Govinda tries playing around but he is completely trapped when the husbands reveal that they know everything.
+Ramaraya reveals that the reason why he volunteered to oversee Govinda's house construction and was so helpful was because he was completely aware that Govinda, by mistake, is constructing a house on the plot which Ramaraya has secretly purchased without his wife's knowledge.
 Co-incidentally it was the same plot which Govinda mistook for his plot and constructed the house.

-Now Govinda is trapped because as per the Contractual documents, the plot belongs to Ramaraya and the constructed house too.
-Govinda in the end make amends and apologises.
-He is quickly forgiven and warned not to cheat in the future and to live a honest life.
+Now Govinda is trapped because as per the contractual documents, the plot belongs to Ramaraya and the constructed house too.
+Govinda in the end makes amends and apologises.
+He is quickly forgiven and warned not to cheat in the future and to live an honest life.